-- 1 c pecans chopped
+- 1 cup pecans chopped

-- 1 tsp coarse salt
+- 1 teaspoon coarse salt

-- 1 c butter room temp
+- 1 cup butter room temp

-- 4 oz semisweet chocolate chopped
+- 4 ounces semisweet chocolate chopped

-- 2 c sugar
+- 2 cups sugar

-- 1 1/2 c all-purpose flour
+- 1 and ½ cups all-purpose flour

-- 1/2 c unsweetened cocoa
+- ½ cup unsweetened cocoa

 - 4 large eggs room temp

-- 1 tsp pure vanilla extract
+- 1 teaspoon pure vanilla extract

-- 3/4 tsp salt
+- ¾ teaspoon salt

-- 1/2 cup brown sugar
+- ½ cup brown sugar

-- 1/4 cup whipping cream or whole milk
+- ¼ cup whipping cream or whole milk

-- 1/4 cup butter
+- ¼ cup butter

 - 1 tablespoon vanilla yes, tablespoon

-Heat a sauce pan to medium.
+- Heat a sauce pan to medium.
 Salt pecans then add them in a single layer in the sauce pan and toast 8 to 10 minutes.
 Watch them carefully and do not scorch.

-Preheat oven to 350 degrees.
+- Preheat oven to 350 degrees.
 Spray 15x10x1 inch jelly roll pan with non-stick spray.
 I also like to line it with parchment paper or aluminum foil for easier clean up.

-Melt 1 c butter and 4 oz chocolate in the microwave for 1 minute, stir.
+- Melt 1 c butter and 4 oz chocolate in the microwave for 1 minute, stir.
 Heat at 30 second increments and stirring until melted.

-Whisk sugar, flour, cocoa, eggs, vanilla, and salt together.
+- Whisk sugar, flour, cocoa, eggs, vanilla, and salt together.
 Pour chocolate mixture into dry ingredients and combine.
 Don’t over mix.
 Pour batter into prepared 15x10x1 inch pan.

-Bake at 350 degrees for 20 minutes.
+- Bake at 350 degrees for 20 minutes.

-Allow brownies to cool.
+- Allow brownies to cool.

-Bring brown sugar, cream and butter to a boil in a 2 quart sauce pan over medium heat.
+- Bring brown sugar, cream and butter to a boil in a 2 quart sauce pan over medium heat.
 Stir constantly.
 Boil for 1 to 2 minutes or until brown sugar is dissolved.

-Remove from heat and stir in vanilla.
+- Remove from heat and stir in vanilla.
 Whisk in powdered sugar and stir until smooth.

-Working quickly, pour over cake and spread into a thin layer.
+- Working quickly, pour over cake and spread into a thin layer.

 - Top with salted and toasted pecans.